-At the Blenheim Forge, three young bladesmiths
+At the Blenheim Forge three young bladesmiths

 work with a passion for ancient craftsmanship and

-a single-minded determination to bring it back to life.
+a single-minded determination to renew it.

 “It takes a lot of effort to make a perfect knife,” says Jon Warshawsky.
 Jon and his friends James Ross-Harris and Richard Warner make up Blenheim’s team of three young bladesmiths.
 All three met at the renowned Goldsmiths’ College in South London.
 After a few years of experimenting and — in Richard’s case — travelling, they established their business three years ago and now produce two types of blades: pattern-welded blades (known as Damascus steel) and triple-layer laminated blades.
 “Damascus blades are knives from two types of steel that are fused together repeatedly to create a single billet that is composed of multiple layers of steel,” Warshawsky explains.
 “The triple-layer blades are made from a layer of Hitachi blue paper steel.”
 The latter — imported from Japan, bought in Germany — is considered by knife-makers to be superior to other steels.
 “It has a very fine grain structure and a lack of impurities.”
 It is also expensive.
 “A 1-inch-by-25-inch sheet costs 25 euros.
 But it does make a massive difference.”

 Blue paper steel, one learns, is harder to work with, but produces a nicer edge and is easier to sharpen.
-At the moment, the team is in the process of making a Damascus blade: two types of steel — one harder, another tougher — are stacked up and welded together in a blazing forge, its fire fueled by a mixture of coke and charcoal to ensure minimal oxidation of the steel, to an incredibly high temperature of over 1,000°C. The lengthened billet is then cut into smaller pieces that are stacked and welded again.
+At the moment the team is in the process of making a Damascus blade: two types of steel — one harder, another tougher — are stacked up and welded together in a blazing forge, its fire fuelled by a mixture of coke and charcoal to ensure minimal oxidation of the steel, to an incredibly high temperature of over 1,000°C. The lengthened billet is then cut into smaller pieces that are stacked and welded again.
 “The shape of the blade is formed by hammering it on an iron anvil and refining its profile with an angle grinder until it is thin enough to have a cutting edge,” Warshawsky explains.
 Hardening the knife involves heating the metal to a lower temperature around 750°C and cooling it quickly by dowsing it in oil.
 Hammering and grinding are repeated over and over again.
 The blade is finished on a rotating stone kept wet with a constant spray of water.
 Then it is the turn of a belt-sander, using increasingly fine grades of sandpaper.
 After that, the back of the blade — known as the tang — is inserted into a single piece of wood that has been shaped into a smooth handle.
 Finally, the blade is sharpened on fine-grit Japanese water stones.

 “The quality of steel, the blade, the balance and the handle — everything has to be just right,” Warshawsky says.
-The four essential kitchen knives, he adds, are a cook’s knife for general chopping, a small vegetable knife for fiddly cutting and peeling, a carving knife, and a bread knife.
+The four essential kitchen knives, he adds, are a cook’s knife for general chopping, a small vegetable knife for fiddly cutting and peeling, a carving knife and a bread knife.
 And merely being sharp is not enough.
 “The blade has to be the right size for the job.”